Mindset's Engagement Surveys

 Measuring the Indicators of Engagement

 - The employees' commitment to the organisation, its leadership and their jobs; and

 - Their willingness to do more than what is required to help the organisation achieve its goals.

 The business unit or team's survey scores for the two indicator dimensions are used as the basis to calculate their engagement levels, and are plotted on a 2-axis graph for maximum visual impact.

 Engagement levels are categorised as:

-- Fully engaged (star performers) – highly committed and loyal employees who add value to the organization and are prepared to go the extra mile;
+- Fully engaged (star performers) – highly committed and loyal employees who add value to the organisation and are prepared to go the extra mile;

 - Engaged (key contributors) – reliable employees who do what is expected of them but are inclined to be complacent and risk averse;

 - Not engaged (passengers) – indifferent and frustrated employees with low energy levels who do only the minimum to get by; and

-- Disengaged (saboteurs) – dissatisfied employees with a contagious and destructive influence and who are most likely looking for another job.
+- Disengaged (derailers) – dissatisfied and unhappy employees with a negative influence on their colleagues and who are most likely looking for another job.